 8. Why does the “Old Testament God” seem different than the “New Testament God?”

 9. Why would God need people to worship Him (isn’t that egotistical and arrogant)?

 Questions About Truth and Worldviews

-11. How can it be reasonable for Christians to claim knowledge of an objective truth?
+11. How can it be reasonable for Christians to claim knowledge of objective truth?

-12. What is the role and danger of using “common sense” in evaluating truth claims?
+12. What are the role and danger of using “common sense” in evaluating truth claims?

 13. Isn’t hell an unreasonable punishment for not believing in a specific set of truth claims?

 14. How can Christians think their personal religious experiences with God are any more “true” than those of adherents to other belief systems?